CISecurity/ArtifactExpressions/artifacts/vmware/vmware.vmhost.service.state.rst

 XCCDF
 '''''

-For ``vmware.vmhost.service.state`` artifacts, the xccdf:check looks like this.
-There is no Value element in the XCCDF for this Artifact.
+For ``vmware.vmhost.service.state`` ``vmware.vmhost.service.state`` artifacts, the XCCDF check looks like this.
+There is no Value element in the XCCDF for this artifact.

 ::